How to Report Self-Employment Income on a Credit Application

 - Some financial aid

 - Limit your loan size.
-Calculate a debt-to-income ratio that your lender will approve and reverse-engineer your loan.
-You may decide to buy a less expensive home or increase your down payment to lower your loan amount.
+Calculate a debt-to-income ratio that your lender will approve and reverse engineer your loan.
+If necessary, you may decide to buy a less expensive home or increase your down payment to lower your loan amount.